nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 </div>

 Examples:
-* `find computer` will return flashcards with `computer` in any of its fields.
+* `find computer` will return cards with `computer` in any of its fields.
 ![result for `find c/ computer`](images/findComputerResult.png) <br><br>
-* `find computer formula` will return flashcards with `computer` or `formula` in any of its fields.
+* `find computer formula` will return cards with `computer` or `formula` in any of its fields.
 ![result for `find c/ computer`](images/findComputerFormulaResult.png) <br><br>
-* `find phy` will return flashcards with `phy` contained in any of the words in any of its fields.
+* `find phy` will return cards with `phy` contained in any of the words in any of its fields.
 ![result for `find c/ computer`](images/findPhyResult.png) <br><br>

 ### Filtering cards: `filter`

-Filter cards based on field(s) (e.g. question, category, priority, tag) input.
+Filter flashcards based on field(s) (e.g. question, category, priority, tag) input.

 Format: `filter [q/QUESTION] [c/CATEGORY] [p/PRIORITY] [t/TAG]`

 * The filter is case-insensitive. e.g. `equation` will match `Equation`
-* Must filter by at least 1 field, not every field is required.
+* Must filter by at least 1 field, but not every field is required.
 * Can filter by multiple keywords for each field. e.g. `filter q/einstein math`
 * The order of the keywords does not matter. e.g. `Newton Equation` will match `Equation Newton`
 * The order of the field input does not matter. e.g. `filter q/QUESTION c/CATEGORY` is same as `filter c/CATEGORY q/QUESTION`
 * Filtered cards must match all field inputs. e.g. `filter q/einstein p/mid` will only display cards with question containing `einstein` and `mid` priority.
-* Partial words can be matched when searching. e.g. `Wh` will match `What?` but `What?` will not match `What`
+* Partial words can be matched when filtering. e.g. `Wh` will match `What?` but `What?` will not match `What`
 <div markdown="span" class="alert alert-primary">

 :bulb: **Tip:** You can list all flashcards again by using `list` command